QvQ-Secret/QvQ-Secret/README.md

 - 👋 Hi, I’m @QvQ-Secret
 - 👀 I’m interested in do some trash.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning nothing but do a trash.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 QvQ-Secret/QvQ-Secret is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.